Trequetrum/gloomhaven-tools/README.md

       Sign in implemented with some very basic document management.

 ## Features for this project:
-    - Glorified Gloomhaven document editor with built-in collaboration
+* Glorified Gloomhaven document editor with built-in collaboration
-        - Share info with friends by sharing Google Drive documents.
+    * Share info with friends by sharing Google Drive documents.
     (In this way, Read/Write permissions are handled via GDrive)
-    - Keep track of your Gloomhaven character
+* Keep track of your Gloomhaven character
-    - Keep track of your Campaign and Parties as a group
+* Keep track of your Campaign and Parties as a group
-	    - Keep track of an active scenario as a group
+    * Keep track of an active scenario as a group

 ## Learning goals for this project:
-    - Consume Google Drive V3 REST API to read and save user data
+    * Consume Google Drive V3 REST API to read and save user data
-    - Patch semantics and automatic merge conflict resolution for updates
+    * Patch semantics and automatic merge conflict resolution for updates
-    - Change detection via Polling (Time cleverly if possible.)
+    * Change detection via Polling (Time cleverly if possible.)
-    - Push notifications would be nice but Github is a static page, so it doesn't support a webhook callback.
+    * Push notifications would be nice but Github is a static page, so it doesn't support a webhook callback.
-    - TypeScript/Javascript is multiparadigm: Prefer functional
+    * TypeScript/Javascript is multiparadigm: Prefer functional
       over imperative
- 	    - Map data as streams from API calls to displayed values via Observables & Angular Pipes
+ 	    * Map data as streams from API calls to displayed values via Observables & Angular Pipes
-    - Follow Angular’s framework:
+    * Follow Angular’s framework:
-        - Keep code modular
+        * Keep code modular
-        - Testing!
+        * Testing!
-        - Package size quotas to keep app loading fast(er)/reasonable
+        * Package size quotas to keep app loading fast(er)/reasonable
-    - [ . . . ]
+    * [ . . . ]

+## Notes
+    1. Command to build for GitHub Pages :)
+        * ng build --prod --output-path docs --base-href /GloomhavenTools/

 # Angular Development